piclas-framework/piclas/docs/documentation/userguide/tutorials/pic-poisson-Landau-damping/pic-poisson-Landau-damping.md

     ! =============================================================================== !
     !
 DISCRETIZATION
     ! =============================================================================== !
-    N             = 5  !
+    N             = 4                       !
 Polynomial degree of the DG method (field solver)

     ! =============================================================================== !
     !
 MESH
     ! =============================================================================== !
-    MeshFile      = plasma_wave_mesh.h5 !
+    MeshFile      = landau_damping_mesh.h5  !
 Relative path to the mesh .h5 file

     ! =============================================================================== !
     !
 General
     ! =============================================================================== !
-    ProjectName       = plasma_wave !
-Project name that is used for naming state files ColoredOutput     = F           !
-Turn ANSI terminal colors ON/OFF doPrintStatusLine = T           !
+    ProjectName       = landau_damping      !
+Project name that is used for naming state files doPrintStatusLine = T                   !
 Output live of ETA TrackingMethod    = refmapping

 where, among others, the polynomial degree $N$, the path to the mesh file `MeshFile`, project name and the option to print the ETA to the terminal output in each time step.